micahamd/psych_exp_generator/README.md

 6. **Accurate**: Whether the response was correct (1) or incorrect (0)
 7. **ResponseTime_ms**: The time taken to respond (in milliseconds)

 When the experiment completes, a JSON file containing this data is automatically downloaded.
-A download button is also provided on the completion screen for manual download if needed.
+A "Download Data" button is also provided on the completion screen for manual download if needed.

 ### Data Format Example: